moonbaselabs/moonbaselabs/source/_posts/the-next-step.md

 ___

-A few people we want to thank:
+A few people we want to thank for their contribution to this rebrand:

  * [Roger Strunk](https://www.rogerstrunk.com) | Graphic Designer
  * [Nancy Kersenbrock](https://www.linkedin.com/in/nancy-kersenbrock-68770122/) | WSU Center for Entrepreneurship